xpdota/event-trigger/README.md

 * Lots of built-in features - jail plugin that doesn't suck, multi target dot+tick tracking, and a lot more
   - Ever wanted to put your entire mit plan, with icons, on a timeline?
 Now you can.
 * Better customizability of callouts without needing to edit triggers
+  - Don't have to miss out on update to customize!
 * Extremely easy to make basic triggers - making triggers doesn't require any knowledge of log lines nor regular expressions (and shouldn't - [because it was never the right tool for the job](https://github.com/xpdota/event-trigger/wiki/Why-is-Regex-Bad-for-Triggers%3F)!)
   - Most of it can be done by right clicking on the event you want to make a trigger from, and selecting "Make Easy Trigger".
 It's not perfect all the time, but you can edit the trigger if anything is off.
+* Events are significantly easier to understand than raw log lines.

 ### For Developers and Power Users
 * Better tools for creating and testing triggers
   - Certain types of triggers can be tested without a log file - you can use an FFLogs report instead!
-  - You can write test cases for triggers
+  - You can write test cases for triggers in code
 * Zero regex means much more readable conditions and triggers
 * Much better abstraction of incoming data out of the box
   - Specifically, log lines are parsed into rich objects that can be queried as needed